 The student will acquire

-(ii) tools for dynamic simulation of complex systems
+(ii) the fundamental notions and theoretical tools that can be used for the dynamic simulation of complex systems

-(iii) modeling capabilities of components of systems of different nature, type and configuration.
-The student will be able to assess the complexity of the model and he will be able to make the appropriate simplification in order to obtain results of adequate accuracy also in relation to that of the available measures for calibration, validation and comparison.
+(iii) the ability to build mathematical models for the simulation of system components of different nature, type and configuration, of which he will be able to evaluate and define the most appropriate level of detail by making the appropriate simplifications to obtain results of adequate accuracy (also in relation to that of the measures available for calibration, validation and comparison).

 Course contents summary

 The course aims to provide the knowledge and skills necessary for the implementation of integrated energy systems and their "smart" management and control algorithms.
 After an introduction to Energy Systems and solutions for their integration into complex energy networks, we will review the conversion technologies currently used with particular regard to the most advanced ones (heat pumps, Power-to-X systems, etc.) .
 The role of energy storage technologies will also be analyzed in order to increase the flexibility and resilience of Energy Systems and advanced management techniques (including Model Predictive Control) that enable them will be reviewed.
 Finally, the procedures for the development and application of the mathematical models used for the simulation of Energy Systems (and the networks in which they are integrated) and the development of their management and control algorithms will be presented.